rettoph/ScentsyRecipesApp/README.md

 -   **User Story:** I can create recipes that have names and ingredients.
 -   **User Story:** I can see an index view where the names of all the recipes are visible.
 -   **User Story:** I can click into any of those recipes to view details about the recipe.
--   **User Story:** I can edit the recipes’ information and ingredients.
+-   **User Story:** I can edit the recipesâ€™ information and ingredients.
 -   **User Story:** I can delete the recipes.

 ## WishList